 How do I create a Roommate Group?

-Log into the Housing Portal and select "Roommate Group Manager."
-If you already have a group, it will show that group at the bottom of the Roommate Group Manager page.
+Log into the Housing Portal and select "My Applications."
+Then, select "Roommate Groups."
+Choose the term for which you would like to create a Roommate Group.
+You will now be taken to the main Roommate Group page.
+If you already have a group, it will show that group at the bottom of the page.
 If you do not have a group, you will only see the "Create Group" button.
 If you create a new group when you already belong to a group, you will automatically leave the group of which you are currently a member.